Hierarchical Data Generator based on Tree-Structured Stick Breaking Process for Benchmarking Clustering Methods: Parameter selection

-The depth of the hierarchy is controlled by the $\alpha$.
-The higher the probabilities of data remaining in nodes, the less data will travel deep down the tree and thus the tree will be shallower.
-On the other hand, if the probability is lower the data will, on average, travel deeper into the tree before stopping.
-The average probability of data remaining in a given node is based on the selected $\alpha$ function which in turn is the basis for estimating the behaviour of the tree based on the $\alpha_0$ and $\lambda$ parameters:
+The depth of the hierarchy is controlled by the function $\alpha(\epsilon) = \alpha_0\lambda^{|\epsilon|}$.
+The higher the probability of a datum remaining in a node, the fewer data will travel deep down the tree, and thus the tree will be shallower.
+On the other hand, if the probability is low, the data will, on average, travel deeper into the tree.
+The average probability of data remaining in a given node is based on the selected $\alpha$ function, which influences the structure of the tree based on the $\alpha_0$ and $\lambda$ parameters:

 Additionally the variance can also be calculated: